 1.1 An essential element of GNI’s accountability framework is assessments of each participating company’s compliance with the Principles and Implementation Guidelines undertaken by independent assessors.
 The assessment process is in two parts:

-- An independent assessment of each company member held every two years covering both a process review and including the review of specific cases or examples
+An independent assessment of each company member held every two to three years covering both a process review and including the review of specific cases or examples

 1.2 The Assessment Process: